Zi-Shane/web-timer/README.md

 ## Features

 - Timer can set range from 00:00:01 to 23:59:59.
-- Recently 3 timer can be quick start on click.
+- Recently 3 timer can be quick start.
-- Can Pause and Resume timer.
+- Pause and Resume timer.
+- Show timer at tab title.
-- Tab title will show timer and update every second.
+- Start 00:00:00 will show warning toast.